Green Card Experts

 Recent Green Card statistics

 The U.S. Citizenship and Immigration Services (USCIS) receives approximately six million applications for Green Cards every year.
 About one million people receive a Green Card each year.
+During the coronavirus pandemic in 2020, the number of immigrants briefly fell below one million, but has risen more sharply again since 2022.

 Take your chance to win a Green Card!
 Apply now